 Einstein's predictions have helped modern physicists study and understand black holes and gravitational lensing, among many other structures in the universe.

 Einstein's theory of the Photoelectric Effect discusses the emissions of electrons from metal when light shines on it, as we alluded to before.
 Scientists had observed this phenomenon but had been unable to reconcile the finding with Maxwell's wave theory of light.

 His theory of photons aided the understanding of this phenomenon.
-He theorized that, as light hits an object, there is an emission of electrons, which he deemed photoelectrons.
+He theorized that, when electromagnetic radiation (light) hits a metal surface, there is an emission of electrons, which he named photoelectrons.

-This model formed the basis of how solar cells work — light causes atoms to release electrons, which generate a current, thus creating electricity.
+This model forms the basis of how solar cells work — light causes atoms to release electrons, which generate a current, thus creating electricity.

 7. Wave-Particle Duality

 Albert Einstein's work on the development of the quantum theory was some of the most impactful work he ever accomplished.
 During his early career, Einstein persisted in asserting that light should be treated as both a wave and a particle.
 In other words, photons can behave as particles and as waves at the same time.
 This became known as the wave-particle duality.

 He is quoted as saying this on the subject, "We are faced with a new kind of difficulty.
 We have two contradictory pictures of reality; separately, neither of them fully explains the phenomena of light, but together they do."